RomiconEZ/KONSPECTO-LLM/md-files/sprints.md

      - Ensure `ESLint` is properly configured for JavaScript/TypeScript code in the frontend.
      - Integrate `black` (version 23.1.0) for Python code formatting.
      - Integrate `Prettier` (version 2.8.8) for JavaScript/TypeScript code formatting.
-   - **Version Control Practices:**
-     - Adhere to Git Flow principles for branching and merging.
-     - Ensure all commit messages follow the specified format.

 5. **Initial Testing Setup:**
    - Set up testing frameworks for frontend (`Jest`, `React Testing Library`) and backend (`pytest` 7.3.1).